puneet-khatri/Flask-Docker-app/README.md

 - **Minikube and Docker Desktop Resource Conflict:** An AMD-V virtualization error arose due to conflicting resource usage between Minikube and Docker Desktop.
 Closing Docker Desktop freed up the necessary resources for Minikube to function.
 This highlights the potential for resource conflicts between containerization tools and virtual machine management software.

-This revised version provides a more professional and informative tone while retaining the valuable information about the challenges and solutions encountered during the assignment.

 **4. Argo CD Connection Timeout:**

 - **Challenge:** A persistent connection timeout occurred when accessing the Argo CD web interface.
 This could be attributed to various factors, including: